svrbrndmg/svrbrndmg.github.io/_posts/2024-08-26-distant-space.md

 ---
 layout: post
-title: Wot I Thought: Distant Space
+title: Wot I Thought - Distant Space
 tag: Reviews
 ---

 # Wot I Thought: Distant Space

- Table of Contents
+ ### Table of Contents
- ---

  1. [Introduction](#part1)
  2. [Structure & Gameplay](#part2)
  3. [Aesthetics](#part3)
  4. [The (Few) Negatives](#part4)
  5. [Conclusion](#part5)
+---

 P.S. use the handy table above to skip to a section you want. :)

 ## Part 1 - Introduction <a name='part1'></a>
+---
 Distant Space is a TINY indie game by PixelMouse which emulates the 80's style of arcade game, especially shoot-'em-ups such as Galaga and the like.
 So tiny, in fact, that I 100%'ed it in 38 minutes.
 I got this game for free, so I felt obligated to at least try it out, and I was not disappointed.
 It was pretty good.
 BTW, because I'm slow, the game is currently not free on Steam anymore :(.
 Sorry!
 I was too busy trying out the other bizarre free games I have on my account right now! (like Weapon of Choice DX, which I think is still free!
 Go get that!!)